viper4gh/CREST2/README.md

 # README #

+First of all this Repository is a copy from here: https://github.com/NLxAROSA/CREST/tree/CREST2

+Thanks Lars for his hard work, but he is no longer developing the project and I hope a can update it to the current Shared Memory Version.

 # Introducing CREST2 - also known as the CARS2 REST API #

 This project provides a way for developers to have access to the data provided by Project CARS 2 Shared Memory in a more portable and accessible format than a mapped memory file.